 It’s honestly one of my all time favourite recipes.
 I didn’t want to eat all of the lemon curd as is (though, I’m pretty confident I’d give it a good go), so I incorporated it into this no bake mason jar dessert.

-Don’t like, don’t have or prefer not to use lemon curd?
-My mixed berry chia jam would work lovely here.
+- Don’t like, don’t have or prefer not to use lemon curd?
+This mixed berry chia jam would work lovely here.

 More Easy Dessert Recipes

-If you make these easy jar desserts, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make these easy jar desserts, be sure to leave a comment below!

 No Bake Jar Dessert